 Finally- and this is a point connected to our initial point on the change in status of your health or income earning ability- have you considered whether or not you or your finance should be obligated under the premarital agreement to apply for life insurance?
-Term life insurance for relatively young and health people is very affordable, even for people on a budget.
-Naming your spouse as the beneficiary under that policy is a great protection that you can offer with little cost to either of you.
+Term life insurance for relatively young and healthy people is very affordable, even for people on a budget.
+Naming your spouse as the beneficiary under that policy is excellent protection that you can offer with little cost to either of you.

 More information to be posted tomorrow on financial planning and divorce in our blog

 Stay tuned tomorrow as we continue to discuss methods to help plan your estate both before, during, and after a divorce.
 If you have any questions regarding this subject, don't hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
 It would be our honor to meet with you to answer your questions and discuss the services we can provide to you as a client of ours.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”